ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational definition**

-*State* objects are one of two primary components specifying a VR :ref:`Allele` (in addition to :ref:`Location`), and the designated components for representing change (or non-change) of the features indicated by the Allele Location.
+*State* objects are one of two primary components specifying a VRS :ref:`Allele` (in addition to :ref:`Location`), and the designated components for representing change (or non-change) of the features indicated by the Allele Location.
 As an abstract class, State currently